A 24/7 licensed-RN nurse triage line

 The same evidence-based protocol framework 95% of U.S. medical call centers use, paired with flat monthly pricing instead of per-call billing.

-Schmitt-Thompson aligned · Flat monthly pricing
+Schmitt-Thompson protocols · Flat monthly pricing

 The numbers worth knowing